 After all, they're already in the right spot!

 You'll also have privacy built-in!
-Your baby can breastfeed whether you're at a restaurant or a friend's house without feeling uncomfortable.
+Your baby can breastfeed whether you're at a restaurant or a friend's house without you feeling uncomfortable.

 The majority of mothers in the UK said they changed their employment to take care of a child.
 If you're looking for ways to save money, you don't need to buy an expensive buggy.